symmetric monoidal (∞,1)-category of spectra

 Classically, the fundamental theorem of algebra states that

-Many proofs of this theorem are known; some use complex analysis (the reciprocal of a polynomial cannot be bounded), some use algebraic topology (the degree of a map is invariant with respect to homotopy), and some use advanced calculus (polynomial functions on the complex numbers are open mappings).
-All of these proofs involve, at some level, the fact that the real numbers are Dedekind complete, which has as a classical consequence the fact that the real numbers are archimedean.
+Many proofs of this theorem are known (see the references below); some use complex analysis (the reciprocal of a polynomial cannot be bounded), some use algebraic topology (the degree of a map is invariant with respect to homotopy), and some use advanced calculus (polynomial functions on the complex numbers are open mappings).
+All of these proofs involve, at some level, the fact that the real numbers are Dedekind complete, which has as a consequence the fact that the real numbers are archimedean.

 Despite its name, the fundamental theorem of algebra makes reference to a concept from analysis (the field of complex numbers).
 However, the analytic part may be reduced to a minimum: that the field of real numbers is real closed.
 This has been known essentially forever, and is easily proved using (for example) the intermediate value theorem.